 - Plus More

-I’m not sure why this is, but until you write your thoughts you haven’t really thought them yet.
+I’m not sure why this is, but until you write your thoughts, you haven’t really thought them yet.
+Writing helps us refine and articulate our views.
+It also helps us cement our views.

 But the most meaningful things to write in your notebook are the lessons you learn and apply to your life.
 In the example of Hamlet, you might learn how a desire for revenge creates problems or you might learn that we need to follow our hearts or you might learn that it’s never so dark that we ought to give up on living.
 Write the lessons you learned.